cfazilleau/CFaz.dev/content/en/posts/turbo-engine.md

 The goal of this one was to make a game engine with an editor and use them to create a puzzle game.

-The choices of technologies used in our project were free.
+The technologies used were free for us to choose.

 {{< youtube foICXHojFiI >}}